shiningstark/ASL/README.md

 4. The speed is slower than Darknet.
 Replacing PIL with opencv may help a little.

-5. Always load pretrained weights and freeze layers in the first stage of training.
+5. If you want to train your own model and don't freeze any layers, you can use train.py.
+Always load pretrained weights and freeze layers in the first stage of training.
 Or try Darknet training.
 It's OK if there is a mismatch warning.

 6. The training strategy is for reference only.
 Adjust it according to your dataset and your goal.
 And add further strategy if needed.